5 Ways To Overcome The Biggest Hurdle Keeping You From Success

 Ask yourself what would be different about your life, how you'd live it, and how you'd feel should you conquer your weakness.
 Answer all three questions (because they are different) and then ask yourself what benefit you'll get out of that (the benefit of the benefit).

-For example, assume you have a habit of not showing up to functions and events that you've committed yourself to.
+This forces you to go much deeper so you have a big enough reason to be willing to do the work that's necessary to conquer your weakness.
+For example, assume you have a habit of not showing up to functions and events you've committed yourself to.
 And it's a huge weakness you know you should work on.

 You realize that, should you overcome this weakness, you'll be getting out more often (and hence connecting with more people), no longer be lying to others or yourself, and stop feeling guilty.

-3. Ask yourself how your weakness is serving you (because it is, in some way).
+3. Ask yourself how your weakness is serving you (because it is, in some way)

 Remember I mentioned that your weakness is a security blanket?
 It's time to figure out what this weakness has been doing for you.
 Because it's been developed over time as a way of coping or dealing with the world around you and the people in it.